Anyone who has tried to lose weight knows there is a significant gap between “knowing” and “doing.”

 We should be asking similar questions when we select testing methods.

-Time and money are easily spent on ineffective methods.
+Time and money can be spent quickly on ineffective methods.
 Ineffective testing creates frustration, scheduling problems, budget problems and it often results in a lack of morale for the various stakeholders.
 And so, the next time you consider implementing the latest advice on engineering productivity or a different idea for reducing testing cycles, think carefully about what its side effects might be for your specific situation.
 Is the testing method truly optimal for your organization?
 Similarly, if you just completed a testing cycle and your result was moody engineers and not meaningful data, consider writing up a disclaimer for the next group or project that might fall into a similar trap.

 One-size-fits-all testing disclosure:

 Problems may occur if testing is poorly integrated or a one-size-fits-all approach is taken.
 Some of the most common side effects of a “one-size-fits-all approach” include unrealistic expectations, inadequate identification of defects and overextended budgets.
-A NIST study indicated that 25% to 90% of software development budgets may be spent on testing.
+A NIST study indicated that 25% to 90% of software development budgets might be spent on testing.

 Remember your organization is unique and not a one-size-fits-all.